sahil-ingle/File-Encryptor-Decryptor/README.md

 - To decrypt that file use encrypt.py

 # Note
-- Don't use main.py file its for testing
+- Don't use main.py file its for testing and not stable